google/rust-design-faq/src/code.md

 Rust gives you choices around functional versus imperative style, but things often work better in a functional style.
 Specifically - if you've got something iterable, then there are probably functional methods to do what you want.

 For instance, suppose you need to work out what food to get at the petshop.
-Here's code that's similar to what you might write in C++:
+Here's code that does this in an imperative style:

 ```rust
 {{#include pets.rs}}